ww44ss/Exascalar-Analysis-/README.md

 ![alt text](https://github.com/ww44ss/Exascalar-Analysis-/raw/master/Exascalar.png "Exascalar Graph")

-This describes some Exploratory Data Analysis I did on the evolution of supercomputing trends from 2009 hence.
+This describes the Visual Data Analysis of the evolution of supercomputing trends from 2009 to present.
-Since the Green500 and Top500 describe different aspects of essentially the same population of supercomputers, the assumption here is there's inherent value in combining the two lists.
+Since the Green500 and Top500 describe different aspects of essentially the same population of supercomputers, the assumption here is there's inherent value in looking at the two lists combined.

+The main effort here is combining the historical lists into a common formatted data set.
+While both lists have fundamentally measured the same quantities over time, data names, etc have shifted.
+Since older lists require a significant amount of "hand tuning" of variable names, etc., I've included

+The data set is extremely rich and there are literally hundreds of questions that can be asked of it.
+To keep this archive sane, I've only included a few analyses.
+However, I hope that by providing a cleaned archive of data others will find this useful for their own exploration.

+If you use this data, please include a reference to the archive in any publication or public mention of the data.

+###About Exascalar

 Exascalar reveals answers to the question "how does the population of "top" super computers evolve?"

-####About Exascalar

 Exascalar looks at both the [Top500](http://www.top500.org) super computer list (based on performance) and the [Green500](http://www.green500.org) super computer list (based on efficiency) in a single visually digestable graph.
-It overlays a transverse rectilinear coordinate system of power and "Exascalar" onto Power and Efficiency.
+It overlays a transverse rectilinear coordinate system of power and "Exascalar" onto the Performance and Efficiency axes.

 You can more read about the history of Exascalar [here](https://communities.intel.com/community/itpeernetwork/datastack/blog/2011/10/20/rethinking-supercomputer-performance-and-efficiency-for-exascale), [here](http://www.datacenterknowledge.com/archives/2013/01/28/the-taxonomy-of-exascalar/), and [here](http://www.datacenterknowledge.com/archives/2012/07/10/june-2012-exascalar-efficiency-dominates-hpc/).

-####Data Sources
+###Data Sources
-Data come from the Green500.org and the Top500.org websites.
+Data are downloaded from the Green500.org and the Top500.org websites.

 The data cleaning program assumes the top500 lists are locally stored in a directory called "Exascalar" as .csv files in the sub-directories Top500 and Green500.
 These directories are cloned in this repository.
   Green500.org lists are downloadable directly as .csv files from the Green500 website.